martinodb/ad-caspar/README.md

 ### Automatic knowledge learning

-This prototype gives the change to feed automatically the Clauses KB from file text, set with the parameter FILE_KB_NAME (AGENT section), by the means of the command feed().
-Three examples knowledge base of increasing size are available for testing purposes: west25.txt, west104.txt, west303.txt.
+This prototype gives the change to feed automatically the Clauses KB from file text, set with the parameter FILE_KB_NAME (AGENT section), by the means of the command *feed()* given in the phidias prompt.
+Three examples knowledge base of increasing size are available for testing purposes: *west25.txt*, *west104.txt*, *west303.txt*.

 ### Querying the bot